go-semantic-release/hooks-goreleaser/goreleaser/www/docs/customization/artifactory.md

 Prerequisites:

 - A running Artifactory instances
-- A user + password / API key with grants to upload an artifact
+- A user + password / client x509 certificate / API key with grants to upload an artifact

 ### Target